polkadot-developers/knowledgebase/current/advanced/block-import.md

 The import queue is an abstract worker queue present in every Substrate node.
 It is not part of the runtime.
-The import queue is responsible for processing pieces of incoming information, verifying them, and if they are valid, importing them into the node's state.
-The most fundamental piece of information that the import queue processes is blocks themselves, but it is also responsible for importing consensus-related messages such as justifications and, in light clients, finality proofs.
+The import queue is responsible for processing pieces of incoming information, verifying them, and if valid, importing the information into the node's state.
+The most fundamental piece of information that the import queue processes is blocks themselves.
+It is also responsible for importing consensus-related messages such as justifications or in light clients finality proofs.

 The import queue collects incoming elements from the network and stores them in a pool.
 The elements are later checked for validity and discarded if they are not valid.
 Elements that are valid are then